CIDARLAB/milling-benchmarks/README.md

 # This repository is made available for the the following publication

-- Accessible Microfluidic Fabrication Technique Leveraging Low-Cost, Desktop Micromills and an Open-Source Software Framework (A. Lashkaripour et al., 2017)
+- Desktop Micromilled Microfluidics, MICROFLUIDICS and NANOFLUIDICS journal.
+(A. Lashkaripour et al., 2018)

 # Standard Test Devices for Desktop CNC Mill Characterization